fluxninja/aperture/docs/content/get-started/integrations/metrics/metrics.md

 ## Configuring OpenTelemetry Collectors

-For all the OpenTelemetry collectors, configuration can be passed using Environment variables in the Aperture Controller.
+For all the OpenTelemetry collectors, configuration can be passed using Environment variables in the Aperture Agent.

 For example, environment variables for [RabbitMQ][rabbitmq] can be passed as
 below: